Aleksey-Kon/Aleksey-Kon/README.md

 <h1 align="center">Hi there, I'm <a href="https://aleksey-kon-games.fsky.io/#team" target="_blank">Aleksey Kon</a>
 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>

+<h2>About Me</h2>
+<p>I’m a solo game developer from Russia.
+Currently, I’m working on a game for Steam called Eva Platformer.
+I'm 19 years old.
+I started learning C# and Unity at the age of 17!
+I completed courses to become a Unity developer.
+I have participated in several contests: Cyberfest, Start the Game.
+I also have basic knowledge of Spine 2D, 2D design and animation, Level Design, and C# WPF.</p>

 <h2>My Projects</h2>
 <h3 align="center">Eva Platformer</h3>
 <p align="center" text-align="center">Eva Platformer is a platformer game where you collect coins and keys.
 You play as the main character Eva.
 Gather all the coins and fight the enemies. </p>